comodit/synapse-agent/README.md

 ## What do you need ?
 * A RabbitMQ server
-* The synapse-agent on the hosts you want to manage
+* The agent on the hosts you want to manage
-* The synapse-client to control them
+* The client to control them

 ## Features
 ### REST API
 Manipulates resources (packages, files, services, ...) instead of executing commands.
-Describe a resource state and synapse takes care of it.
+Describe a resource state and the tool takes care of it.
-For example, installing a package means sending this kind of message to synapse:
+For example, installing a package means sending this kind of message:

 ```bash
 {